Can6999/Bot-deploy/README.md

+# GUIDE

-# Bot Deploy Smartcontracts on Monad Testnet
+## Bot Deploy Smartcontracts on Monad Testnet

+>If you want to use this bot for another chain, simply just edit .env file by running :

+`nano .env`

-This project automates smart contract deployment with:
+This Bot automates smart contract deployment with:
 - Mint Tokens
 - Burn Tokens
 - Renounce Ownership